alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

     - `state_id`: (optional)

 - `POST /api/oauth/callback`: returns a session ID, if the user has successfully authenticated.
-Accepts these parameters:

-    - `code`: the `code` from the OAuth response
-    - `state`: the `state` from the OAuth response
+Accepts the parameters from the OAuth response, which will depend on the flow we use.
+For example, if we use the `code` flow, the parameters will be `code` and `state`.

   The session ID is generated randomly.
 If a user signs in multiple times they will receive different session IDs.